David Sibbet Founder and Chairman

 Gisela Wendling Vice-President of Global Learning

-Gisela Wendling, PhD is vice-president of global learning and a senior consultant.
-Her expertise is based in over 25 years of working and consulting within a wide range of private and public organizations.
-Pairing a systems perspective with process-based and dialogic approaches, she creates unique opportunities for interactive, content-rich, outcome-focused and transformative change for her clients.
-In addition, Gisela is co-director of the Global Learning & Exchange Network (The GLEN), a network hosted by The Grove to support the evolution of collaboration within and across organizations and across cultures.
-She received a doctorate from the School of Human and Organization Development from Fielding Graduate University and was the Director of the Masters Program in Organization Development at Sonoma State University.
+Gisela Wendling, PhD is The Grove's vice-president of global learning, a senior consultant, and co-author (with David Sibbet) of the just-released Visual Consulting: Designing & Leading Change, fourth book in Wiley's Visual Facilitation Series.
+Gisela's expertise is based in over 25 years of working and consulting within a wide range of private and public organizations.
+Pairing a systems perspective with process-oriented and dialogic approaches, she creates unique opportunities for interactive, content-rich, outcome-focused and transformative change for her clients.
+Gisela also co-directs The Global Learning & Exchange Network (The GLEN), hosted by The Grove, supporting the evolution of collaboration within and across organizations and across cultures.
+Gisela received a doctorate from the School of Human and Organization Development from Fielding Graduate University, and she was the Director of the Masters Program in Organization Development at Sonoma State University.
 Her deep appreciation for cultural differences and how to bridge them is informed by field experiences in Peru, Africa, and Australia as well as being German-born and raised.

 Megan Hinchliffe Chief Administrative Officer